CDL-Dryad/vagrant-dryad/README.md

 .ssh/authorized_keys on the tunnel server if you want to enable passwordless login.
 Otherwise when you start the tunnel you will be prompted to enter the user's password.

 *tunnelFor* indicates the domain names for which tunneling is enabled.
-Other traffic will not be tunneled through the external server.
+Other traffic for different domains or IP addresses will not be tunneled through the external server.

 - To start the tunnel from the home directory of the vagrant server, type *.\/sshuttle.sh start*